 Quick Answer: Will the US Dollar Go Up in 2026?

-Most forecasts point to a softer dollar as US interest rates are gradually cut, yet short-term rebounds remain very possible — particularly if inflation proves sticky or global markets turn cautious.
+Most forecasts point to softer USD performance as US interest rates gradually fall, but periods of dollar strength remain possible if inflation proves persistent or global markets turn more cautious.

 US Dollar Forecast 2026 – Key Takeaways

-- Base case: Gradual USD weakness through 2026
+- Base case: Gradual USD weakness across 2026

 - Rebound risk: Late Q1 to Q2 2026